joeysacct/Vecner-Notes/crazypheights/wonderfulidea.md

 Have you all thought about making this into a method of travel?
 Clearly you all would be smart enough to handle something like that.
 I will leave the details to you in that regard.
 But imagine being able to travel to anywhere you would like so simply.
 This could be a wonderful new revelation in our adventures.
 I hope to hear from you soon.
 Also I keep forgetting those weird little litanies you write.
 Please remind me when you get the chance.
-L.Sw
+L.S